 Now that we have defined GSPs, proved that they can be computed in polynomial time and established rich structural results, we will consider optimal solutions and investigate, empirically, properties of random {\sc sf} instances through the lens of GSPs.
 In {\sc sr}, it has been shown recently that the problems of finding a stable half-matching (or similarly a stable partition) with the maximum number of rank 1 assignments, or, similarly, with the least value of rank $r$ assignments (where $r$ is the \emph{regret} of the instance, defined as the minimum rank over all stable half-matchings where no agent is assigned to anyone they rank worse than $r$), is NP-hard \cite{glitzner24sagt}.
-Furthermore, a special objective that has received much attention is ``minimum egalitarian cost'', which stands for the minimum sum of ranks of all assignments (for half-matchings, contributions are weighted naturally by $0,\frac{1}{2}$ and 1). \textcite{ronn_srt} established that finding a stable matching with minimum egalitarian cost is NP-hard in {\sc sr}, and \textcite{glitzner24sagt} recently extended this result to stable half-matchings in {\sc sr}.
-Thus, the following result trivially holds for {\sc sf} instances.
+Furthermore, a special objective that has received much attention is ``minimum egalitarian cost'', which stands for the minimum sum of ranks of all assignments (for half-matchings, contributions are weighted naturally by $0,\frac{1}{2}$ and 1).
+Ronn \cite{ronn_srt} established that finding a stable matching with minimum egalitarian cost is NP-hard in {\sc sr}, and Glitzner and Manlove \cite{glitzner24sagt} recently extended this result to stable half-matchings.
+Thus, the following result holds trivially.

 \begin{theorem} Let $I$ be an {\sc sf} instance with regret $r$.
-The problems of finding a stable half-matching (or a GSP) of $I$ with a maximum value of rank 1 assignments, a minimum value of rank $r$ assignments, or a minimum egalitarian cost, are all NP-hard. \end{theorem}
+Finding a stable half-matching (or a GSP) of $I$ with a maximum value of rank 1 assignments, minimum value of rank $r$ assignments, or minimum egalitarian cost, is NP-hard. \end{theorem}

 Motivated by this intractability result, we will give an integer linear programming formulations (ILP) for these problems.